ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Similarity Measure Evaluation

 \subsection{Layer prediction benchmark}

 Proposed by \citet{kornblith2019similarity}, a basic and intuitive benchmark is to assess the invariance of a similarity measure against changes to a random seed.
-Given two models, with the same architecture and training configuration (i.e., same training set, same hyperparameters, etc.), differing only in their weight initializations, for each layer in the first model, among all layers of the second model, one can expect that a good similarity measure assigns the highest similarity for the architecturally-corresponding layer.
+Given two models differing only in their weight initializations, for each layer in the first model, among all layers of the second model, one can expect that a good similarity measure assigns the highest similarity for the architecturally-corresponding layer.
 Formally, let $f$ and $g$ be two models with $k$ layers, and define $f_i$ and $g_i$ as the $i^{th}$ layer of $f$ and $g$ models, respectively.
 After calculating the similarity of $f_i$ to each layer of $g$ ($g_1, \ldots, g_k$), the pair with the highest similarity is expected to be $(f_i, g_i)$.
 This benchmark counts the number of layers for which this pair was indeed the most similar, and divides by the total number of pairs.
 An illustration is found in Figure \ref{fig:layer_prediction}.

 The intuition behind this benchmark is that each layer captures different information about the input data.
-For example, \citet{jawahar2019does} showed that different layers of the BERT model \citep{devlin2018bert} capture different semantic information. \citet{kornblith2019similarity} showed, using CKA similarity, that indeed there exists a correspondence between layers of models trained with different seeds.
-Thus, although trained from different seeds, the same layers are expected to capture the same information and therefore have a high similarity.
+For example, \citet{jawahar2019does} showed that different layers of the BERT model capture different semantic information.